 After decolorization, the gram-positive cell remains purple.
 In contrast, the gram-negative cell loses the purple color and is only revealed when the counterstain, the positively charged dye safranin, is added.

 Place or hold the slide over a paper towel and flood the slide with absolute methanol for two minutes.
-Alternatively, you may dip the slide into a Coplin jar filled with methanol.
+Alternatively, dip the slide into a Coplin jar filled with methanol.

 Once two minutes have passed, tilt the slide and drain off the excess methanol and let the slide air dry.
 Do not wipe or blot the slide, as this can remove cells.